cinnData/DataSci-Summer/[DS-02] Introduction to Python.md

 Out[5]: 5
 ```

-If you copypaste in the console code chunks from a text editor (which is what you would do if you were working in the console, so you could readily save your code), you can input several code lines at once.
-In that case, you will only get the output for the last line.
-If the cursor is not at the end of the last line, you have to press *Shift+Return* to get the output.
+Suppose that you copypaste in the console code chunks from a text editor.
+This is what you would do if you were working in the console, so you could readily save your code.
+You can so input several code lines at once.
+In that case, the console only shows the output for the last line of the input.
 An example follows.

 ```
 In [6]: b = 2 * 3